Issa783/picture-generator/README.md

 # Image Generator
-Welcome to my Image Generator webpage!This webpage randomly generates new images on clicking the get new image button.
+Welcome to my Meme Generator webpage!This webpage randomly generates new images on clicking the get new image button.

 ## Tools